8tentaculos/cssfun/README.md

 ```

 ### Apply the styles to your components:

 ```javascript
 const Button = () => <button className={classes.button}>Click me</button>;
 ```

 ## Renderers

 Renderers are functions that transform style objects into CSS strings.
-When composed, the first renderer receives the styles object, and the final one outputs the
-resulting CSS string.
-By default, StyleSheets are rendered using `parseStyles` and `renderStyles`.

-These are the default renderers transformations:
+These are the built-in renderers transformations:

 #### Camelized keys will be transformed to dashed keys

 ```javascript
 css({
     root : {